-How do you start modernizing enterprise system delivery where the mainframe is an active and participating component?
+How do you start modernizing mainframe software delivery with DevOps, where the mainframe is an active and participating component?

 DevOps Transition Workshop

-Compuware customers already have a starting point with the DevOps Transition Workshop.
-We make this one-day workshop available as a service to help you achieve your business and IT goals in relation to DevOps and the mainframe.
+Compuware customers already have a starting point for modernizing mainframe software delivery with DevOps through Compuware’s DevOps Transition Workshop.
+We make this one-day workshop available as a service to help you achieve your business and IT goals in relation to modernizing mainframe software delivery with DevOps.